pulemojatau/pulemojatau/README.md

 ---

 ## About Me
 Hello!
-I'm **Motlalepula**, a Computer Science student with a passion for creating impactful software solutions.
+I'm **Motlalepula**, a Computer Science Graduate with a passion for creating impactful software solutions.
 I enjoy turning ideas into reality through **Web Development**, **Artificial Intelligence**, and **Mobile Development**.
 I thrive on solving complex problems and continuously learning new technologies to stay ahead in the ever-evolving world of tech.

 - 🌱 I love exploring **AI & Machine Learning**, building **mobile apps**, and experimenting with **full-stack web development**.
 - 💡 My projects focus on real-world solutions that simplify tasks and improve user experiences.